We live in a food paradise and one in three Singaporeans eat out more than they do at home.

 This Penang tamarind-based dish is great for weight loss.
 At just 377 calories and 2g fat, it’s a much lighter choice than laksa lemak.
 But the sodium content is about 115% of your entire day’s allowance.
 Remember not to drink the soup!

-Let's compare two bowls of tauhway.
-With syrup, it's 183 calories and 34g carbs (that's 6 teaspoons sugar!).
-Without syrup, it's just 66 calories and 0g carbs.
+Let’s compare two bowls of tauhway.
+With syrup, it’s 183 calories and 34g carbs (that’s 6 teaspoons sugar!).
+Without syrup, it’s just 66 calories and 0g carbs.
 You know which one is better for your diabetes!
-Add artificial sweetener if you prefer a sweet taste.
+Add stevia if you prefer a sweet taste.

 Enjoy the tropical fruits we’re blessed to have in Singapore like red dragonfruit, chiku, pineapple, mangosteen, langsat and guava.
 Yes, even durian and watermelon are allowed!
 Just keep it to one handful portion.

 Grass jelly is best enjoyed on its own without syrup, or with no-sugar soymilk.
-Plain, unsweetened chin chow contains just 3% carbohydrates and is a suitable food for diabetes.
+Plain, unsweetened chin chow contains just 3% carbohydrates, contains antioxidants that can regulate blood glucose levels, and is a great food for diabetes.
+If it’s too bitter for you, add some fruit or stevia to sweeten naturally.

 Although this isn’t the healthiest snack, being made with refined rice flour, one piece of peanut kueh tutu has just 80 calories, 2g fat, and 14g carbohydrates.
 The trick is to stick to just one pop!

-One roll of plain chee cheong fun has 25g carbs and 133 calories.
-This is a few more carbohydrates than the other options but something you could savour once in a while (just go easy on the sauce!).
+One roll of prawn or meat chee cheong fun has 15g carbs and 160 calories.
+This is a few more carbohydrates than the other options but something you could savour once in a while.
+Just go easy on the sauce and avoid plain chee cheong fun, a ‘straight’ carb containing 11g more carbs than the prawn roll.

 At 100 calories and 12g carbohydrates, this is one of the few local desserts that can make it to this list.
 Use your discretion on whether you should finish up the liquid portion of the soup though – if it tastes very sweet, it’s likely the stall was more heavy-handed with sugar!